4 August 1914: Canada at War

 20 September 1917: Wartime Elections Act

 In preparation for an election mainly on the issue of conscription (mandatory military service) the government changed the election rules.
-Some Canadian women were able to vote for the first time, while other Canadians were lost their right to vote in sweeping changes to enfranchisement.
+Some Canadian women were able to vote for the first time, while other Canadians lost their right to vote in sweeping changes to enfranchisement.

 26 October to 10 November 1917: Battle of Passchendaele